Policies and Procedures

-- Schedule all extended time tests and exams through the online Proctored Test Scheduling Form.
+- Schedule all extended time tests and exams:

-- This online form must be submitted AT LEAST 72 HOURS (3 DAYS) PRIOR to the scheduled test date.
+- Tests must be scheduled AT LEAST 72 HOURS (3 DAYS) PRIOR to the scheduled test date.

-- Late submission of the online Proctored Test Scheduling Form may result in the delay or re-scheduling of a test.
+- Late scheduling may result in the delay or re-scheduling of a test.

 - All tests and exams (except finals) must be scheduled during regular OAS office hours M-F 8:30-4:30pm.